What is Heart Bypass Surgery?

 How is Heart Bypass Surgery Performed?

 A cardiac surgeon performs bypass surgery and specializes in the surgical treatment of conditions of the heart.
 A cardiac surgeon is also known as a cardiothoracic surgeon.
-Your surgeon performs heart bypass surgery using general anesthesia.
+Your surgeon performs heart bypass surgery using general anaesthesia.
 This procedure may last up to 4 hours or more depending on the complexity of the disease, number of bypasses and additional procedures.

 Step 1 – Your surgeon makes an incision in the middle of your chest and your rib cage is then spread apart to expose your heart.